Punk rock in California: Diverse punk rock artist and groups

-According to historian gaye Theresa Johnson the emergence of ethnic punk rock bands in Los Angeles was a result of double marginalization of individuals within the African-America and Latino communities during the late 1970s.
+According to historian Gaye Theresa Johnson the emergence of ethnic punk rock bands in Los Angeles was a result of double marginalization of individuals within the African-American and Latino communities during the late 1970s.
 She says some punk artists suggest that this double marginalization was necessary for these groups to develop the "D.I.Y." attitude associated with Punk Rock groups.
 These bands drew upon their working class experiences and sexual and racial identities in their music.
 Los Angeles' punk scene produced notable ethnic artist such as Alice Bag.
 Born Alicia Armendariz in 1958, Alice Bag, went on to become a member of punk rock groups Masque Era and the leader of the Bags.
 Bag was one of the few female leaders in the Punk Rock scene in the 1980s.
 Bag says one of the things that inspired her to join the punk rock scene was being rejected by the leaders of her high school's Brown Berets club.
 Bags says the organization didn't think she was serious about civil rights issues because of her appearance.
-Chicano and Chicana artist like Bag and Los Crudos challenged the idea that Punk Rock was an exclusively white genre by incorporating Spanish lyrics into their music.
+Chicano and Chicana artists like Bag and Los Crudos challenged the idea that Punk Rock was an exclusively white genre by incorporating Spanish lyrics into their music.
 Bag continues to participate in the Punk Rock scene four decades after her debut, making her first solo track in 2016.
 Bag also continues to support the female punk rock scene in Los Angeles by interviewing and highlighting them on her website.